LegendsUnchained/vpx-standalone-alp4k/external/vpx-bsdracula/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-bsdracula.elf
 - Download the table, ROM and directb2s versions listed above and copy them into this folder
+- Place drac_l1.zip in the external/vpx-bsdracula/pinmame/roms folder *Do Not unzip*
 - "The blood is the life!" 🩸